-To begin to build a multiscale model for our system of antigen presentation, we will need to interface the four individual scale models under development and discussed above (Table 2) in a hierarchical fashion (Fig. 10).
-We work under the hypothesis that events at each scale (molecular, cellular, tissue, and organ/organism) of the immune system represented in a multiscale model affect the development of the immune response.
-First, the output of our molecular-scale model, pMHC II affinity, is a critical parameter that serves as an input into our single APC model.
+To begin to build a multi-scale model for our system of antigen presentation, we will need to interface the four individual-scale models under development and discussed above (summarized in Table 2) in a hierarchical fashion as shown schematically in Fig. 10.
+We work under the hypothesis that events at each scale (molecular, cellular, tissue, and organ/organism) of the immune system represented in a multi-scale model affect the development of the immune response.
+First, the output of our molecular-scale model, peptide-MHC II affinity, is a critical parameter that serves as an input into our single-APC model.
 This allows us, for example, to explore the effect that MHC II polymorphism may have on pMHC presentation (Fig. 10A).
 Second, the state of an APC agent, in particular the number of pMHC displayed on the surface as a function of time, can be calculated from our single-cell-scale APC model.
-At this point, we can determine whether differences in pMHC affinity found at the
+At this point we can determine whether differences in peptide-MHC affinity found at the smaller scale give rise to significant differences in pMHC display (Fig. 10B, cf. Fig. 5D).
+Third, the ODE simulations of the APC model will generate individual, single cell-scale information that will be used to update each agent within the tissue-scale model, the ABM of a single LN.
+In this model the number of pMHC complexes on the surface of an APC is currently represented as a probability p that an APC will activate a T cell with which it has come into contact, an input parameter for the ABM.
+We can now again determine whether differences in peptide-MHC affinity will play a key role, but this time by examining effector T cell numbers generated in the LN (Fig. 10C).
+Finally, we can use the fairly course-grained ODE models developed for particular, relevant body compartments (e.g. blood, sites of infection) together with the fine-grained agent-based LN model to see, for example, the impact of peptide-MHC affinity at the organism scale (Fig. 10D, E).
+One might compare the predictions of this multi-scale model with the data of Geluk et al. who showed that only a few TB-derived peptides elicit a T cell reaction in mice and that these peptides also bind MHC with high affinity (25).
+Similarly, T cell proliferation and IFN- $\gamma$ production have been correlated with peptide-MHC affinity (26).
+Together, the multiscale model incorporates the molecular-, cellular-, tissue-, and organ/organism-scale models and allows us to explore, among other things, the relevance of peptide-MHC affinity differences to the overall immune response.